datatrail-jhu/09_dataanalysis/manuscript/02_identifying_data.md

 *But*, the data we *have* are typically not *exactly* the data we *want*.

 In this case, David Robinson was able to use the `twitteR` package and the Twitter API to obtain a number of Donald Trump's tweets.
 Ultimately, the dataset he used for his analysis contained 628 tweets from an iPhone, and 762 tweets from an Android.
 That's not nearly *all* the tweets from this account; however, the Twitter API limits the number of tweets one can obtain.
-Already, the **data we have are not the optimal data we wanted**, but that's ok.
+Already, the **data we have are not the optimal data we wanted**, but that's OK.

 Additionally, the data from the Twitter API does *not* include the `author`, the author's location, nor any information about deleted tweets.
 Again, the data we have are quite different from our optimal data.